parkouss/webmacs/docs/advanced_topics.rst

   It is also great to start caret browsing after an incremental search, as the caret will be at the beginning of the current web selection.

+Bookmarks
+*********

+Bookmarks are like a dictionary of urls.
+Each bookmark must have a unique name.
+Bookmarks are stored in the profile, and so are persistent across sessions.

+It is possible to manage bookmarks using:

+- :key:`M` to create a bookmark.
+- :key:`m` to open the bookmark list.

+When in the bookmark list, you can:

+- :key:`Return (bookmarks-list)` to open the bookmark url in the current buffer
+- :key:`C-k (bookmarks-list)` to remove the highlighted bookmark.